CandidateBlock/docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CandidateBlock Bitcoin Library's documentation!
+Welcome to CandidateBlock's Bitcoin Documentation!
 ==========================================================

 .. toctree::